Eating the sky

 Across Tibetan contemplative and medical lineages, including Sowa Rigpa, healing begins by restoring harmony at this elemental level.
 Where medicine works through substances and behavior, practices such as Eating the Sky turn inward—using breath, visualization, and awareness to receive the elements in their most subtle yet most nourishing form.
 The practice emphasizes receptivity rather than effort, which invites the body to replenish and the mind to settle on its own basis.

-Instructions will be given from the Tsokkyi Thukthik treasure cycle of the Dudjom Tersar lineage, where this practice is held as a gentle yet profound support for sustained meditation and longevity.
-Over the course of the three-hour practice session, guidance will be offered on posture, breath, and visualization, interwoven with spacious periods of contemplation.
+Instructions will be given from the Tsokkyi Thukthik treasure cycle of the Dudjom Tersar lineage, where this practice is held as a support for sustained meditation and longevity.
+Over the course of the three-hour practice, guidance will be offered on posture, breath, and visualization, interwoven with spacious periods of contemplation.